-Strategic Investment Board Ltd's Policy and Procedures on Fraud, (Including the Strategic Investment Board Ltd Whistle-blowing Policy and Guidance on Conflicts of Interest) sets out the responsibilities of staff with regard to fraud prevention, what staff should do if they suspect fraud and the action that will be taken by management in such circumstances (the Strategic Investment Board Ltd Fraud Response Plan).
+Strategic Investment Board Ltd's Policy and Procedures on Fraud, (Including the Strategic Investment Board Ltd Raising Concerns [Whistle-blowing] Policy and Guidance on Conflicts of Interest) sets out the responsibilities of staff with regard to fraud prevention, what staff should do if they suspect fraud and the action that will be taken by management in such circumstances (the Strategic Investment Board Ltd Fraud Response Plan).

-There was one instance of attempted fraud during the reporting period.
-(2019-20: two instances of suspected and unsuccessful fraud).
-The attempted fraud comprised a phishing email purportedly from a debt collection agency that referred to a fictitious outstanding invoice.
-Finance spotted this in the normal operation of control procedures and reported it to the Group Fraud Investigation Service in NICS.
-There was no loss.
+There were two instances of attempted fraud during the reporting period.
+(2020-21: one instance of attempted fraud).
+The attempted frauds comprised phishing emails purportedly from a former supplier that referred to fictitious outstanding invoices.
+There were no losses.

-4.2.1.13 Whistleblowing
+4.2.1.13 Raising Concerns (Whistleblowing)

-The Strategic Investment Board Ltd Whistleblowing Policy provides staff with a procedure for reporting concerns about unlawful conduct, fraud, dangers to the public or the environment, or other malpractice.
+The Strategic Investment Board Ltd's Raising Concerns (Whistleblowing) Policy provides staff with a procedure for reporting concerns about unlawful conduct, fraud, dangers to the public or the environment, or other malpractice.
 The aim of this policy is to reassure them that they can feel confident in exposing wrongdoing without any risk to themselves.